 Welcome to Our Chocolaty World!

-Chocolate Box is primarily a celebration of the best chocolatiers and Seattle wineries in the Northwest.
-We carry a thorough selection of Northwest wines and cheeses to pair with your chocolate.
-Whether it’s wine and chocolate for your own pleasure or to give to someone special, we’re sure you’ll find the perfect answer in our wonderful store!
+Chocolate Box is a celebration of the best chocolatiers in the Northwest, along with a thorough selection of Northwest wines to pair with your chocolate.
+Whether it’s for your own pleasure or to give to someone special, we’re sure you’ll find the perfect chocolate and wine in our wonderful store!
+Enjoy your journey!